Introduction to File Operations in Python

 file.close()

 In this example, we truncated a file up to 20 bytes by passing 20 as an argument into the .truncate() method.
 This reduced the file size of the file to 20 bytes.
 Reducing the file size also reduces the contents of the file size.
-If we don’t specify the size parameter inside the .truncate() method, the file will get truncated up to the current cursor position of the file.
+If we don’t specify the size parameter inside the .truncate() method, the method will truncate the file up to the current cursor position.

 A point to note in the .truncate() method is, the file must be opened in write mode to perform truncating task.